janElikan/dots/README.md

 ## Todos for 2024-06-19
 - [ ] set up sway in such a way that I don't need a mouse

+## 2024-06-19
+I'm treating this file as append-only for now.

+Sway was more difficult to set up on this than I thought, so I'll do it some other day.
+I'll focus on devtools for now.

+Turns out quickemu just forwards port 22, so I have ssh access to this box.

+This solves the desktop problem (at least for now).